david-mathews-1994/deltarice/README.md

 This has been tested and verified to work on Ubuntu 20.04 and WSL Ubuntu.

 ## Installation instructions for Windows
 Installation requires Python 3.3+, HDF5 1.8.4 or later, HDF5 for python (h5py), Numpy, and Cython.
-NabHDF5 is linked against HDF5.
+Delta-Rice is linked against HDF5.
 To use the dynamically loaded HDF5 filter requires HDF5 1.8.11 or later.

 To install you first need to install the HDF5 library through conda.
 I used anaconda prompt to do this whole process.